Lunarmist-byte/shapesense/README.md

 # Face Shape Classifier – API with ML + fallback(Untested and Untrained)
 (Made with 💻 and ☕ by [Lunarmist-byte](url))
+This project is a collab project with my friends here [https://github.com/harikrishnamohann/face-shape-analyzer/tree/with_ML](url)

 Detects face shape from uploaded image.
 Uses trained ML model if available, else falls back to rule-based logic.
 Feedback support built-in.
 Auto retrains every 6 hours.